nicolas1897/holbertonschool-printf/README.md

 ## Synopsis

-This function prints acording to a format the arguments received from the user.
+This function prints, acording to a format, the arguments received from the user.

 ## Description